rubillos/Hypercube-Duet-Files/README.md

 ```

 ### Settings for S3D for Firmware Retraction
 These two settings are a bit of a hack.
-They generate easily recognized gcodes which are translated by the lines below into the proper gcodes for firmware retraction which is handled by the Duet.
+They generate easily recognized gcodes which are translated by Simplify3D with the lines below into the proper gcodes for firmware retraction which is handled by the Duet.
+Using a small retraction distance doesn't confuse the speed color coding in Simplify3D's gcode viewer.
 - Retraction Distance: 0.10mm
 - Retraction Speed: 66.6mm/s